maxmind/libmaxminddb/README.md

 After cloning, run `./bootstrap` from the `libmaxminddb` directory and then follow the instructions for installing from a named release tarball as described above.

-## On Windows via Visual Studio 2013+

-We provide a Visual Studio solution in `projects\VS12`.
-This can be used to build both the the library and the tests.
-Please see the `README.md` file in the same directory for more information.
+## Using CMake

+We provide a CMake build script.
+This is primarily targeted at Windows users, but it can be used in other circumstances where the Autotools script do not work.

+    $ cmake --build .
+    $ ctest -V .
+    $ cmake --build . --target install

 ## On Ubuntu via PPA